markus-seidl/simple-archive/README.md

 easy to use encryption tool, which is also very fast.
 With these tools you can easily achieve >100MB/s compression and encryption speed on relatively old hardware (for example Core i5-4670)
+For archival storage 7z would also be a good choice, as it has very good compression and speed doesn't matter that much.
+I re-used the code from simple-butcher and zstd also has a better cli interface than 7z.
+Compression ratio wise these two tools are very similar and only differ by a few percent.